ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     <figure>
         <img src="/i/b/lib-variation-comparison.png" alt="lib-variation-comparison image">
         <figcaption>A series of 4 images, concurrently encoded with either ImageMagick (IM) vs PHP GD.
-        Encoding time and results - apart from size - can depend on usage of high dynamic range, lossless or lossy compression, color planes, profiles, wide color gamut, chroma subsampling and bit depths of 8, 10, or 12.
-This is where the differences gain and of course the images motiv type.
-The new AVIF is the better format.</figcaption>
+        Generally image encoding time and results - apart from size - can depend on usage of high dynamic range, lossless or lossy compression, color planes, profiles, wide color gamut, chroma subsampling and bit depths of 8, 10, or 12.
+This is where the differences gain and of course in the images motiv type.
+        But all we need to know is: The new AVIF is the better format.</figcaption>
     </figure>

     <h3>TEST INFORMATIONS</h3>